 I prefer to be out where I paint, feeling the movement in the space and interpreting this with oil and cold wax, with my fingers and various tools, traditional and improvised, sometimes picking up sand from the beach and mixing it in.
 Life rarely comes through enough if I use photographs so I go with the weather and tides, bundled up against the cold and sheltering from the wind in nooks, or barefoot in the water and sweltering in the sun on those rare days.
-At the end of the day I bring the painting home and continue outside if I can, or in my attic if I can’t, allowing a few weeks to add finishing touches, preferring to continue from memory or by holding on to a feeling from those moments.
+At the end of the day I bring the painting home and continue outside if I can, or in my attic studio if I can’t, allowing a few weeks to add finishing touches, preferring to continue from memory or by holding on to a feeling from those moments.

 I don’t work in any one style, my plein air work changes with the changing moods of the days and seasons so that each painting is a unique response to my surroundings.
 When the weather is too hostile I paint from what’s inside me, again interpreting a mood with no restrictions in style, naturally evolving a range of finished work.
 I hope people come to my paintings with emotion and find a strong sense of place.
 Everything moves, so I try to capture that as I bring in the music of sea and the breeze.